 If you love to move your body in new and challenging ways, then you’ll be pretty familiar with DOMS: Delayed Onset Muscle Soreness.
 And you'll be familiar with the pain that can come with it.

 The ache and soreness of your muscles post-workout can be a literal pain in the behind, but we’ve got some quick hacks and ways to ease your DOMS if you’re feeling particularly uncomfortable.

 DOMS can strike between 24 - 72 hours following a workout or exercise class that works new muscle groups in the body, or at a higher exertion than usual.
 If you’re not familiar with what exactly DOMS is and want to check out why it’s happening to you, then shoot over to our DOMS exploration.

-Although we can’t rid you of them completely, we’ve got some ways to ease your DOMS; from taking precautions prior to a workout to soothing worked muscles, let’s see how we can make your day a little less ouch.
+Although we can’t rid you of them completely, we’ve got some ways to ease your DOMS.
+From taking precautions prior to your workout to soothing the worked muscles, see how we can make your day a little less "ouch".

 10 ways to ease your DOMS